 Tabs | View Fall For You Tabs Here |

 We’ve all been there.
 We make mistakes in our relationships.
-Some of these mistakes can be so costly that our loved ones are already contemplating on giving upon us.
+Some of these mistakes can be so costly that our loved ones contemplate giving up on us.
 And somehow, a part of us is screaming not to let go.
 And if you’re in the same predicament, then you should find inspiration from Secondhand Serenade’s 2007 song.
 It is a rock song that serves as a wonderful vessel for emotional expression.
-And even if you’re not dying to keep your relationship stay afloat, this song will still be a fascinating piece to remind you and your partner of what you set out in the beginning of your relationship.
+And even if you’re not dying to keep your relationship stay afloat, this song will still be a fascinating piece to remind you and your partner of what you set out at the beginning of your relationship.

 Fall for You’s confessional lyrics blends so well with its simple song structure.
 Guitarists will have no trouble picking the notes or even strumming whole chords to give the piece its emo-heavy appeal.
 Make sure to have several boxes of tissue on your side when playing this song.
 It may be a rock piece, but it sure can hit the heart so hard if you’re vulnerable enough.